 Wait for your LLC approval before buying a domain name, business cards, signs, letterhead or marketing materials.
 You can check for your potential business name online, but if your LLC is rejected, you can’t use it for your business.

 Prior to submitting your Pennsylvania LLC forms to the Commonwealth for approval, you’ll need to select a registered agent.
 According to Pennsylvania law, you’re required to include an address of your commercial registered office provider or registered office with your Pennsylvania LLC form.

 If you have an LLC in another state, you may be confused may the term “registered office.”
-Most states require you to select a registered agent for your LLC.
-This person accepts all legal documents for your LLC.
+Most states require you to select a registered agent for your company.
+The registered agent accepts all legal documents on your company’s behalf.
 However, in Pennsylvania, the term used is “registered office.”